asta0463/EID_Project3/README.md

 AWS with Graphical Client
 ==================================
-Repository for the thid Project of ECEN 5053-002 : Embedded Interface Design
+Repository for the third Project of ECEN 5053-002 : Embedded Interface Design
 This project involves communication between 2 Pis that run QT GUIs using applications of the Cloud Platform, Amazon Web Services  .